What type of content do you primarily create?

 If you have an hour-long lecture, consider transcribing it in 10-minute intervals.
 But if you'd like to go the automated route, tools like Descript take care of that for you.

-4. Use timestamps
+4. Use timestamps in your transcription

 The timestamp isn't just for reference, it's for clarity, too.
 Insert timestamps regularly or during key moments.
 This allows you to cross-reference the text and audio later on.
 In an interview, for instance, you might add a timestamp whenever a new question is asked or when a third speaker talks.

-5. Use transcription templates
+5. Use templates for audio transcription

 Why start from scratch when you don't have to?
 Use a template to maintain a consistent format across all your transcriptions.